sokol7500/ethereum-network-cli/README.md

 - 🖥️ Graphical Interface — a version will also be developed so that transactions can be made not through the console, but through a graphical interface
-- 📱 Other Platforms — a version for other platforms will also be developed, including Android, with the highest security

 Support: